 600 Pennsylvania Avenue NW

 Your credit score is a measure of your credit worthiness, or how likely you are to make timely payments and repay a loan.
-Credit card companies, auto lenders, mortgage lenders, insurance companies, utility companies, landlords, and employers may use your credit score to determine whether they will offer you credit, a loan, a job, or even an apartment.
+Credit card companies, auto lenders, mortgage lenders, insurance companies, utility companies and landlords may use your credit score to determine whether they will offer you credit, a loan, or even an apartment.